ChaseNaidoo/InBloom-Portfolio-Project/README.md

 If you'd like to contribute to the project, please follow these steps:
 1. Fork the repository
 2. Create a new branch: `git checkout -b feature_branch`
-3. Make your changes and commit them: `git commit -am 'Add new feature'`
+3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature_branch`
 5. Submit a pull request